 Ceramic tiles make for great DIY coasters.
 Most crafters use plain white ones and dress them up with a variety of techniques.
-You could very likely choose other colors for your tiles, but keep in mind darker colors might mute any technique you’ll use.
+You could likely choose other colors for your tiles, but keep in mind darker colors might mute any technique you’ll use.

 So what are some ideas to use with your lovely ceramic tiles?

-Craft wooden squares make excellent bases for DIY coasters.
+Craft wooden squares (or other shapes) make excellent bases for DIY drink coasters.
 With wooden coasters, I would definitely make sure you seal them with a waterproof sealer at the end, so they last forever.

 Coasters Using Other Materials

-DIY Coasters Are Quite Fun To Create!
+DIY Drink Coasters Are Quite Fun To Create!